-SYRCL wants to inspire the community to engage in sustainable and ecologically sound cannabis cultivation in the Yuba watershed.
-Our scientists and concerned community members recognize that the overuse of chemical pesticides and herbicides, diversion and storage of water, and alteration of the terrain and vegetation lead to pollution and algae blooms in our streams and rivers, loss of late season stream flow, and the inadvertent poisoning of wildlife.
+SYRCL wants to inspire the community to engage in sustainable and ecologically sound cannabis cultivation in the Yuba River watershed.
+Our scientists and concerned community members recognize that the environmental impacts of unregulated, large-scale cannabis cultivation are real.

 The most concerning impacts in the Yuba are:

 - The overuse of chemical fertilizers, pesticides and herbicides, polluting the water and poisoning wildlife.

 - Illegal water diversions that result in loss of late season stream flow and dry up creeks.
 The diversions also increase pollution and algae blooms in our streams and rivers.